-Several people shot at Copenhagen shopping centre
+Several people dead after shooting at Copenhagen shopping centre

-Denmark shooting: Several injured at Copenhagen shopping centre, police say
+Denmark shooting: Several dead after attack at Copenhagen shopping centre

+22-year-old man arrested as police say terrorism can’t be ruled out as possible motive

-Multiple people have been hit shot at a shopping centre in Copenhagen, Danish police have said.
+Multiple people have been killed and several others are injured after a shooting at a shopping centre in Copenhagen, Danish police have said.

 People were seen running out of the Field’s shopping mall on Sunday, with others said by witnesses to have hidden in shops after gunshots were heard.

-Copenhagen police said that “several people have been hit” and said a large number of officers were at the scene of the shooting.
-They advised people inside the mall to stay put and await police assistance.
+Copenhagen police said a large number of officers were at the scene of the shooting, and advised people inside the mall to stay put and await police assistance.

+“We know that there are several dead” and “several injured,” inspector Soren Thomassen told a news conference, adding that police could not rule out the possibility that it was an “act of terrorism”.

-One person has been arrested in connection with the shooting, the force said.
+A 22-year-old Danish man has been arrested in connection with the shooting, the force said.

+“We do not have information that others are involved.
+This is what we know now,” Mr Thomassen said.

 Police did not offer further details of possible casualties, but Denmark’s TV2 broadcaster posted a photo of a man being put on a stretcher.